JonahRodriguez281/bard/docs/index.md

 * Ran & Tested on LG Stylo 4 Android Phone - Android API 26
 * Minimum API needed to run is Android API 21
+* The Spotify App downloaded on the same machine as the Bard Application
+* A current Spotify Account

 ### 3rd-Party Libraries Used